RakhaHafishSetiawan/Observation-Analysis/README.md

 ## Data Transformation Code
-In this chunk of code, i piped in the data set into several different dplyr functions, the first function being the select function, because only needed four columns for the population observation analysis, the second function being the drop_na function, so that Power BI does not misvisualise my data, the third function being the combination of mutate and conditionals function, because i want to show the viewers of this repository about the conservation status of each observed species.
+In this chunk of code, i piped in the data set into several different dplyr functions, the first function being the select function, because only needed four columns for the population observation analysis, the second function being the drop_na function, so that Power BI does not misvisualize my data, the third function being the combination of mutate and conditionals function, because i want to show the viewers of this repository about the conservation status of each observed species.